hacks-guide/Guide_Vita/docs/creating-an-internal-memory-card.md

 1. Press <Btn btn="confirm" /> on "Default 2xxx storage configuration"
 1. Once repartitioned, your device will reboot

-### Section III - Reformatting
+### Section IV - Reformatting

 1. If you have a memory card inserted, remove it
 1. Open the Settings application
-1. Navigate to `Format` -> `Format Memory Card`
+1. Navigate to `Format` -> `Restore This System`
-1. Press <Btn btn="confirm" /> on "Format"
+1. Press <Btn btn="confirm" /> on "Restore"
-1. When prompted, select "Yes" to confirm
+1. When prompted, select "Yes" to confirm 3 times
+1. Select "Format" and "Yes"
 1. Once formatted, select "OK" to reboot
+1. Do the initial setup

 You should now have a 1GB internal partition on your device.
 You can verify this by opening the Settings application and navigating to `System` -> `System Information`.

-To install VitaDeploy to this new partition, follow <router-link to="using-henlo">Using HENlo</router-link> and install the application as normal.
+Now, you can go back to <router-link to="using-henlo">Using HENlo</router-link> and follow the guide as normal.